/> --facebook verification-- Canola oil vs Olive oil in chimichurri – Pablo Kim’s Chimichurri

 There are a number of articles and studies from different sources and researchers that claim different things.
 We are not experts when it comes to health claims on either one, we do look into them and inform ourselves, because we owe you, our customers a safe product.

 We optimize for flavor, and we strive to provide a safe product that has been approved in different markets by a number of countries and governments.
-And based on our experience and research, Canola oil is considered so.
+And based on our experience and research, we have found Canola oil to be considered safe for human consumption.

 The visual argument: